I am totally IN-LOVE with the Domestika classes, and I can’t help but be addicted. No, there is no cure! 🙂

 And more, for the rug, accessories, etc..

-What Will You Learn In These Domestika Classes?
+What Will You Learn In This Domestika Dollhouse making course?

 The course will teach you how to design and build a full miniature 12-scale living room, but also: